 But what if you missed all that and it’s too late?
 (Hint: it’s never too late.)
 Your nose is stuffy and your throat now hurts.
 What do you do?

 First: cut out the sugar!
 ASAP!

 The other week when my 5-year old son came down with an awful cough from nasal drainage (we’re still working on proper nose-blowing technique) his throat was sore in no time.
-So I mixed him up a bunch of this DIY, Herbal Immune-Boosting Sore Throat Tea.
+So I mixed him up a bunch of this easy herbal sore throat tea.
 He’s been drinking it like crazy the past week, not because he still needs it, but because he loves it!
 And since it not only soothes his throat, but also boosts his immune system, I don’t mind making him a fresh pot every day.